PeterYe2003/database-take-home/solution.md

 My next method was to add more backward edges to 0, especially for larger node values.
 This improved my average path length to 15, but the success rate was low because I was getting caught in a lot of cycles.

-Then I realized that the odds of a large node being queried was really low, so I just ensured that nodes greater than 100 always went to $0$.
-This was the biggest improvement in my method, as it did not decrease my accuracy by much, but it brought my median path length to 9.
-The only way to improve my graph beyond this point was to decrease my median path length to 8.
+I realized that the odds of a large node being queried was really low, so I just ensured that nodes greater than 100 always went to $0$.
+This was the biggest improvement in my method, as I had 100% accuracy and my median path length decreased to 9.
+The only way to improve my graph was to decrease my median path length to 8.
-However, for this to be a worthwhile effort, $\text{optimized rate} * (1+\log(1+\frac{560}{8})) > 100 * (1+\log(1+\frac{560}{9}))$, as the
+For this to be a worthwhile effort, $\text{optimized rate} * (1+\log(1+\frac{560}{8})) > 100 * (1+\log(1+\frac{560}{9}))$, as the
 naive random path length was around 560.
 Thus, the success rate must be greater than 98.22% (otherwise we’re better off just getting 100% success rate with a median path length of 9.0).
-I was able to achieve a good accuracy by just playing around with the bound I used for when I only gave the nodes an edge to 0, and the weights on the backward edges from 8 onwards.
+I was able to achieve a good accuracy by just playing around with the bound I used for when I only gave the nodes an edge to 0, and the weights on the backward edges on nodes 8+ to 0.

+I also thought about some cluster ideas, but they were all worse.

 Overall this was a very fun problem!